strimzi/strimzi.github.io/_posts/2020-09-06-how-the-system-tests-works.md

     .done();
 ```

-This examples was illustrated idea only one dependent you can imagine three, four and more objects, which can be changed for instance:
+Examples above illustrate the idea of only one dependent.
+You can change more dependent objects as seen in the following example:

 ```
 KafkaResource.kafkaEphemeral(CLUSTER_NAME, 3, 1)